Perth Amboy, New Jersey: Downtown Perth Amboy

 Perth Amboy was settled by Europeans in 1683 and incorporated as a city in 1718.
 It was founded by English merchants, Scots seeking religious freedom, and French Protestants, who sought to make use of Perth Amboy's harbor to its full potential.
 Downtown is the main commercial district, and is centered on Smith Street.
 It is an Urban Enterprise Zone, and the reduced sales tax rate (half of the statewide rate) funds revitalization of Smith Street with newly planted trees, Victorian streetlights, benches, garbage cans, and redbrick sidewalks.
 Smith Street is a shopping center seven blocks wide, with stores catering to working-class customers.
 The street is flanked by mainly two- to three-story buildings of varied architecture.
 It also has a lone bank skyscraper called 'Amboy Towers', 10 stories tall, located at Five Corners, the intersection of Smith Street, New Brunswick Avenue and State Street.
-Once home to several department stores downtown, the largest today is discount retailer Bargain Man.
+Once home to several department stores downtown, the largest storefront today is a discount retailer.